Otm02/DiscordEmotify/.docs/Troubleshooting.md

 Automating user accounts is technically against [TOS](https://discord.com/terms), use at your discretion.
 [Bot accounts](https://discord.com/developers/docs/topics/oauth2#bot-users) don't have this restriction.

-### Will the messages disappear from the exported file if I delete a message, delete my account or block a person?

-Text messages will not be removed from the exported file, but if media, such as images and user avatars, is changed or deleted, it will no longer be displayed.
-To avoid this, export using the "Download media" (`--media`) option.

-### Can DCE export messages that have already been deleted?

-No, DCE cannot access them since they have been permanently deleted from Discord's servers.
+### Can DiscordEmotify react to deleted messages?

+No. Deleted messages cannot be reacted to.

-### Can DCE export private chats?
+### Can DiscordEmotify react in private chats (DMs)?

 Yes, if your account has access to them.

-### Can DCE download images?

-Yes, and other media too.
-Export using the "Download media" (`--media`) option.

-### Can the exported chats be shared?

-Yes.

-### Can DCE export multiple formats at once?

-No, you can only export one format at a time.

-### Can DCE recreate the exported chats in Discord?

-No, DCE is an exporter.

-### Can DCE reupload exported messages to another channel?

-No, DCE is an exporter.

-### Can DCE add new messages to an existing export?

-No.
+Use `reactdm` in the CLI or select DM channels in the GUI.

 ## First steps